Sharansyan/Practical-Report/Practical-Report.md

     Search is Unsucessfull 2 Element is not present in the array

-### 25. Program of linear search with desirable values
+### 25. Program to implement linear search with desirable values

 ```C
     #include<stdio.h>